 In 2017, a group of investors (including Damian Marley, son of reggae legend Bob Marley), purchased High Times for a reported $42 million.
 In January of that year, High Times HQ moved from New York to Los Angeles because California was the “cannabis capital of the country,” according to CRO Matt Stang.

-As of June 2018, High Times’ monthly print magazine has 250,000 subscribers – about half of its peak figure – although the emergence of its website is obviously a major factor.
-Although its annual revenue stream is an estimated $20 million, the organization faces a debt of $11.5 million which is due by August 2019, although it is permitted to extend the deadline to August 2020 if it sees fit.
+As of June 2018, High Times’ monthly print magazine had 250,000 subscribers – about half of its peak figure – although the emergence of its website is obviously a major factor.
+Although its annual revenue stream was an estimated $20 million, the organization faced a debt of $11.5 million due by August 2019, although it is permitted to extend the deadline to August 2020 if it sees fit.

 The CEO of High Times Holding Corp., Adam Levin, believes the magazine will return to profitability in 2018 as it aims to add new lines of business.
 For instance, High Times purchased Green Rush Daily, a marijuana news website, in April 2018 as a means of increasing its online audience.
 The High Times brand name is now licensed on everything from rolling papers to glass water pipes.

 Levin says that the company is hoping to have its stock listed on the Nasdaq by the end of 2018.
 Successful implementation of this strategy would go a long way towards paying off its outstanding debt, as millions of dollars in cash will be raised through the stock’s initial public offering.
 Today, High Times faces stiff competition, as sites such as Herb and Civilized present a clear and present threat to the magazine’s online presence.

 It will be interesting to see what the future holds for the “Original Marijuana Magazine.”
 Will its history ensure it has a bright future, or will it be sunk (as so many businesses have) by the new kids on the block?